Net zero: heating

 - electric heating (usually via heat pumps)

-- adapting the existing gas grid to run on low carbon gas(es)
+- adapting the existing gas grid to run on low carbon gas(es) like hydrogen

 - increasing the number of district heating schemes attached to a low-carbon heat source.